 - 1. Level the RV. - 2.
 Open the fresh water system gate valve and drain out any water in the tank.
 Close the valve when drained. - 3.
 Make sure the low point drain valves are closed. - 4.
-Please refer to Page 114, Nautilus P1 Manual, for detailed procedures and specific valve positions. - 5.
-Connect a garden hose, not your potable water hose, to the winterization fill, place the other end in the container of chlorine solution. - 6.
-Turn on the water pump to until the container containing the chlorine solution is empty. - 7.
+Please refer to Page 108, Nautilus P1 Manual, for detailed procedures and specific valve positions. - 5.
+Connect a garden hose, NOT your potable water hose, to the winterization fill, place the other end of the hose into the container of chlorine solution. - 6.
+Turn on the water pump until the container containing the chlorine solution is empty. - 7.
 Complete filling the tank with fresh water. - 8.
 Operate all faucets to release trapped air, then Turn OFF the pump. - 9.
 Allow solution to stand for three (3) hours. - 10.
 DRAIN tank and FLUSH the system with fresh water.